 Most electric grills have an adjustable temperature control setting and a light indicator that tells when the grill is too hot.
 Always select a grill with detachable parts, so it is easy to clean.

-The ideal grilling surface should be about 12 inches as that will provide you with more than enough space to cook a couple of steaks together.
+The ideal grilling surface should be about 12 inches.
+This will provide you with more than enough space to cook a couple of steaks together.
 Make sure that the surface is non-stick and use either silicone or rubberized coated tongs so that you won’t scratch the non-stick surface.

 Step 1: Prepare the Steak

 Steaks are not something you can just cook right away.
 You need to plan this ahead of time.
 Prepare your steaks by seasoning them and also trim all the excess fat that is there around the edges.
 By cutting the fat, you will prevent the steak from thinning and from curling, which will ultimately make it easier for you to achieve an even and consistent degree of doneness.